Hillmonkey/AirBnB_clone_v3-1/README.md

 * [License](#license)

 ## Environment
-This project is interpreted/tested on Ubuntu 14.04 LTS using python3 (version 3.4.3)
+This project is interpreted/tested with the following:
+* Ubuntu 14.04 LT
+* Python3 (version 3.4.3)
+* jQuery (version 3.2.1)
+* Chrome (version 57.0) -- rendering may be off for other browsers

 ## Installation
 * Run hbnb(interactively): `./console` and enter command